pyeventsourcing/kurrentdbclient/README.md

 `StreamState.NO_STREAM` if the stream does not yet exist or has been deleted.
 The stream positions are zero-based and gapless, so that if a stream has two events, the `current_version` should be 1.
-If an incorrect value is given, this method will raise a `WrongCurrentVersion` exception.
+If an incorrect value is given, this method will raise a `WrongCurrentVersionError` exception.
 This behavior is designed to provide concurrency control when recording new events.
 The correct value of `current_version` for any stream can be obtained by calling `get_current_version()`.
 However, the typical approach is to reconstruct an aggregate from the recorded events, so that the version of the aggregate